What is Bruna Press?

 What is the editorial program of the press?

-The press takes inspiration from the possibilities of fusion, inclusion, interrogation, and paradox and activates printed matter for the reflection and expansion of entangled discourses.
-It seeks to be a home for unanticipated narratives, misfit questions, and perspectives which remain unsung and unclaimed, disregarded or omitted, glimpsed, yet still barely expressed.
-It hopes to give voice and vision to the implicit, the hybrid, and the heterogeneous, to blur limits in the realms of art, language, and knowledge.
+The press takes inspiration from the possibilities of fusion, inclusion, interrogation, and paradox, the press recognizes that discourses entangle, activating printer matter for reflection on and expansion of this complexity.
+It seeks to be a home for unanticipated narratives, misfit questions, and perspectives that have been so far unsung and unclaimed, disregarded or omitted, glimpsed, yet still barely expressed.
+It hopes to give voice and vision to the implicit, the hybrid, and the heterogeneous.

 WHERE IS THE PRESS?